 Indiana's courts are open and continue to operate, but because of the COVID-19 pandemic, court business is limited to the highest priority matters.
 This includes efforts to protect the most vulnerable among us, to provide due process for criminal defendants, and to promote public safety.

-Courts across the state are operating on an emergency basis until at least May 30, 2020.
+Courts across the state operated on an emergency basis until at least May 30, 2020.
 The details of court operations may vary by county.
 See the list of petitions and orders in each county.
 As they become available, see transition plans in each county for more information.

 To check the status of your case and find out about hearing dates, search mycase.in.gov.

 The court handling your case may invite you to attend a remote hearing using a video conference app, and a Supreme Court order allows courts to live stream (and extended through the end of 2020) those hearings for public access.
 Appearing in a video conference is different than appearing in court.

 Follow the instructions provided by the court, including the specific information on accessing the video conference.
 You should consider things like making sure you have a private space to be during the hearing, a good chair to sit in, and other tips for attending remote court hearings.
 See also frequently asked questions.